dean0x7d/pybinding/docs/install/index.rst

     advanced

 If you are new to Python/SciPy or if you're just not sure how to proceed, go with the :doc:`quick` option.
-It will show you how to easily setup a new Python environment and install everything.
+It will show you how to easily set up a new Python environment and install everything.
 That quick guide will be everything you need in most cases.
 However, If you would like a custom setup within your existing Python environment and you have experience compiling binary packages, you can check out the :doc:`advanced` option.